-We have focused on some of the main staple food crops grown in Sweden, such as potatoes and small grains, because these crops are a basic component of the food supply, but also because diseases in these crops are responsible for a large amount of pesticide use in Sweden.
-As a result, we are one of the leading European groups studying late blight of potato, as well as some of the rusts and leaf blights on small grains.
+We focus on some of the main staple food crops grown in Sweden, such as potatoes and small grains, not only because these crops are a basic component of the food supply, but also because diseases in these crops are responsible for a large amount of pesticide use in Sweden.